alidcast/ency-docs/content/guide/core-concepts/TaskFlow.md

 With `.flow('enqueue')`, repeat calls are enqueued and only run when the previous call finishes.

-Think of this as the "love all children equally" scheduling policy.
-It's useful when all instances are equally important and you want all of them to run but not during the same span of time so as not to overpower the main thread.

-In the demo below, notice how repeat calls do not overlap anymore, but all of them are indeed eventually run to completion.
+In the demo below, notice how repeat calls do not overlap but all of them are eventually run to completion.

 <div class="showcase">
   <ConcurrencyTimeline flow="enqueue" />